LF-digitala-kanaler/LFDS/content/components/web/system-display/avatar.md

       ## Please consider

-      Avatars are currently only in use in secure messages.
+      * Avatars are currently only in use in secure messages.

+      * A similar function are used as shortcuts in the app for the startpage to come.
     name: Design
   - content: content code
     name: Code